Looking for Fair Trade clothing? These ModCloth dresses are not only Fair Trade, but they are also cute as well. You need to check them out.

 The clothing industry creates a lot of pollution and is not always terribly ethical.
 Sweatshops are commonplace and people are exposed to toxic chemicals every day.
 Leather, for example, is causing massive pollution and human rights issues in Bangladesh.
 This is one reason I don’t buy new leather.
 And it’s not just cheap fashion that is a problem.
 Even designer fashion has human rights and pollution issues.

 I’m not perfect when it comes to clothing.
 I try to at least buy natural fibers and avoid leather and petroleum-based fibers.
-It would be better if I always chose organic fabrics made in the USA or Fair Trade.
+It would be better if I always chose made-in-the-USA or Fair Trade dresses.
 I try to but this is not always easy with my style.

 However, I do try and in my opinion, that’s what matters.
 If we each shifted just part of our clothing budget to more ethical and environmental choices it would make a huge difference.
 It doesn’t have to be all or nothing.